Westboro Baptist Church: History

-Westboro Baptist Church originated as a branch of the East Side Baptist Church, established in 1931 on the east side of Topeka.
-In 1954, East Side hired Fred Phelps as an associate pastor, and then promoted him to pastor of its new plant, Westboro Baptist, which opened in 1955 on the west side of Topeka.
+Westboro Baptist Church originated as a branch of the East Side Baptist Church, which was established in 1931 on the east side of Topeka.
+In 1954, East Side hired Fred Phelps as an associate pastor.
+By 1955, Phelps was promoted to pastor of a new East Side church plant, Westboro Baptist, on the west side of Topeka.
 Its first public service was held on November 27, 1955.
-After Westboro was established, Phelps broke ties with East Side to become independent of any Baptist denomination.
-His vitriolic preaching alienated most of the original congregation, who either returned to East Side or joined other congregations, leaving him with a small following consisting almost entirely of his own relatives and close friends.
+Westboro is independent of any denomination, and after Westboro was established, Phelps broke ties with East Side to become entirely independent.
+His vitriolic preaching alienated nearly the entirety of the original congregation, who either returned to East Side or joined other congregations (Baptist organizations including the Baptist World Alliance and the Southern Baptist Convention have denounced the teachings and doctrinal beliefs of Westboro), leaving him with a small following consisting almost entirely of his own relatives and close friends.

 Phelps was a veteran of the Civil Rights Movement in the 1960s.
 He founded the Phelps Chartered law firm in 1964, which has since been used to sue communities that are targets of Westboro's protests.

 Westboro Baptist first began protesting homosexuality in 1989 after the discovery of what they referred to as a "tearoom", meaning a public lavatory used for homosexual interactions.
 The group later began picketing Gage Park six blocks northwest of its headquarters in Topeka in 1991, saying it was a den of anonymous homosexual activity.
 Soon, its protests had spread throughout the city, and within three years WBC was traveling across the country.
 Phelps explained in 1994 that he considered the negative reaction to the picketing to be proof of his righteousness.

 On August 20, 1995, a pipe bomb exploded outside the home of Shirley Phelps-Roper, the daughter of Fred Phelps.
 The blast damaged an SUV, a fence, and part of the house, but no one was injured.
 In 1996, two men were arrested for the bombing, and both admitted to causing the blast.
-They had believed Phelps-Roper's house was that of the pastor, and wanted to retaliate against Westboro's anti-gay protests at Washburn University.
+They had believed Phelps-Roper's house was that of the pastor and wanted to retaliate against Westboro's anti-gay protests at Washburn University.
 One of the bombers was fined $1,751 and was sentenced to 16 days in prison plus 100 hours of community service.

 Fred Phelps died of natural causes on March 19, 2014.
 His daughter Shirley said a funeral would not be held because Westboro does not "worship the dead".
 He had previously been voted out of his leadership position and, according to representatives, the organization had no defined leader in the time leading up to his death.